Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Challenges in health monitoring systems

-Once the reasoning behind the system's outputs has been determined, the next step is to communicate this to the users of the system.
-This explicit provision of explanations can also be considered a form of post hoc explainability.
-An explanation can be defined as the answer to a why-question \cite{miller_explanation_2019}, such as \textit{"Why was the situation classified as an emergency?"}, \textit{"Why was an alert sent to the clinician?"}, or \textit{"Why was this medication recommended?"}.
-A good explanation should have the ability to be contrastive (i.e. show the contrast between the situation chosen or decision made versus other possibilities), to distill a complex list of causes into one or two main ones, to highlight abnormalities, and to be general and probable \cite{molnar_interpretable_2023}.
 The target audience is also an important consideration in the communication of explanations, since different audiences may value distinct aspects based on their role and perspective \cite{barredo_arrieta_explainable_2020}.
 Health monitoring systems should therefore tailor explanations to the needs of various audiences, such as monitored individuals, clinicians, and caregivers.
 For certain audiences, like regulatory stakeholders, it may be more appropriate to include explanations as part of the overall system documentation.
-Only six of the selected systems report or indicate that some form of explanation is made available to users \cite{akhtar_multi-agent_2022,chiang_context-aware_2015,elhadj_do-care_2021,mavropoulos_smart_2021,rhayem_semantic_2020,villarreal_mobile_2014,yu_improving_2022}.
-This is typically through a user interface, or, as in the system proposed by Akhtar et al. \cite{akhtar_multi-agent_2022}, as part of system logs.
+Only eight of the selected systems report or indicate that some form of explanation is made available to users \cite{chatterjee_automatic_2021,martella_semantically_2025} \cite{akhtar_multi-agent_2022,chiang_context-aware_2015,elhadj_do-care_2021,mavropoulos_smart_2021,rhayem_semantic-enabled_2021,villarreal_mobile_2014,yu_improving_2022}.
+This is typically through a user interface, messaging platform, or, as in the system proposed by Akhtar et al. \cite{akhtar_multi-agent_2022}, as part of system logs.
 Chatbots and virtual agents, as implemented by Mavroppoulos et al. \cite{mavropoulos_smart_2021} and Yu et al. \cite{yu_improving_2022}, can also provide explanations, since they are designed to answer queries from users.